zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 It is possible to provide the custom implementation via the `-Dloader.path` property provided on startup of the Caching service.

+## How to start the service

+By default, the Caching service is started along with the other Zowe components.
+You can prevent the Caching service to start by setting the `zowe_apiml_caching_service_start` defined in the ansible playbooks to `false`.
+This parameter will be then appended to the `instance.env` configuration file and used at the Zowe start.

 ## API

 The Caching service API path is `/cachingservice/api/v1/cache/${path-params-as-needed}`.